pnp/List-Formatting/view-samples/travel-requests/README.md

 |Number              |EstimatedHotelCost|No      |
 |Yes/No              |Approved          |No      |

+The items above are not required, but highly recommended.
+Furthermore, You could filter the view on the Approved column (Approved? is equal to No) to create an action list.
+You can then copy that view and adjust the filtering to yest and name the view approved, to only indicate approved items.

 ### Bing maps key

 The view shows a static map image of the Destination column.
 You need to enter a Bing Map key to make it work.
 You can create an account at the [Bing maps Dev Center](https://www.bingmapsportal.com/).
 Once registered, you can create a key.
 Copy that key and put it in the json file where indicated.